What is pharmacogenomics?

 Is there anything else I should know?

-For most medications, pharmacogenomic tests are generally not required.
-However, they may be indicated when the medication of interest has a narrow therapeutic range and/or is associated with a high rate of adverse events.
+For most medications, the potential benefit of pharmacogenomic tests are yet to be established.
+However, they may be important when the medication of interest has a narrow therapeutic range and/or is associated with a high rate of adverse events.

 Pharmacogenomic tests are intended to provide the doctor and patient with additional information when selecting drug treatments and dosages.
-For a better understanding, patients may want to consult with a genetic counsellor prior to and after having a pharmacogenomic test performed.
+There are potential implications for a family member, patients may want to consult with a genetic counsellor prior to and after having a pharmacogenomic test performed.
 Genetic counselling and informed consent are recommended for all genetic testing.

 To learn more about the role of pharmacogenomics in personalized medicine, visit the Personalized Medicine Coalition website.

 - Should everyone have pharmacogenomic tests performed?
 Currently they are only indicated if a person is going to take, or is taking, a drug that has an accepted pharmacogenomic test associated with it.

 - Why am I only tested once?
 Your genetic make-up does not change over time.
 You may, however, have other pharmacogenomic tests performed if you take a different drug with a different associated pharmacogenomic test.

 - Does this mean my drug levels do not have to be monitored?
 No. Since there are other factors that affect drug levels besides your genetics, therapeutic drug monitoring may still be necessary.

 - What type of sample is used?
 A blood sample is obtained by inserting a needle into a vein in the arm.
 Saliva samples and buccal swabs, collected by brushing the inner side of the cheek with a swab, can also be used.